RegisSeki/ikoi-api/README.md

 This project is hosted at heroku on https://rts-lemoney-api.herokuapp.com/ All the get routes are free to access, the others need the login and password.
-Fell free to use all the get routes, if is neccessary ask the keys to me on regis.seki@gmail.com.
+Fell free to use all the get routes, if is necessary ask the keys to me on regis.seki@gmail.com.

 Made by [Regis Seki](https://github.com/RegisSeki) Last updated: July 2020